venkyg88/AndroidTesting/README.md

 To get you interested in the ease of Calabash though this is a little example of how a functional test could look like:

-Feature: Hitchhiker's Guide

-    Scenario: Answer to the Ultimate Question of Life the Universe and Everything

         Given My app is running
         When I press the "7" button
             And I press the "×" button